 By default Lexos splits strings of text into tokens every time it encounters a space character.
 For Western languages, this means that each token generally corresponds to a word.
 Alternately, select the tokenize by Characters radio button to treat every character (or groups of consecutive characters) as a separate token.

 If you wish to use n-grams (by Tokens), increase the N-gram incrementer from 1- gram to 2-, 3-, 4-gram, etc. For example given the text: "the dog ran" would produce the 1-gram tokens the, dog, ran., whereas counting 2-grams (N=2) would count the instances of bi-grams or pairs of words: the dog, dog ran, and so on.
-Alternately, tokenizing as 2-grams (by Characters) would create tokens of two letters: th, he, , and so on.
+Alternately, tokenizing as 2-grams (by Characters) would create tokens of two letters: th, he, e , and so on.

 Note: Counting by character n-grams is needed for tokenizing non-western languages that don't have whitespace between tokens (e.g., words).
-For example, when working on the classical Chinese text Dream of the Red Chamber, we sometimes count by 2-gram Character tokens, thus counting all instances of two Chinese characters that appear together, e.g., a text of: "连忙赶至寺" would count tokens 连忙, 忙赶, 赶至, etc. Even with western languages, we encourage experimentation with tokenizing by character n-grams!
+For example, when working on the classical Chinese text Dream of the Red Chamber, we sometimes count by 2-gram Character tokens, thus counting all instances of two Chinese characters that appear together, e.g., a text of: "连忙赶至寺"would count tokens 连忙, 忙赶, 赶至, etc. Even with western languages, we encourage experimentation with tokenizing by character n-grams!

 Note that increasing the n-gram size may produce a larger DTM, and the table will thus take longer to build.